David-Odhiambo/alx-low_level_programming/0x09-static_libraries/README.md

-Introduction to C Programming Static Libraries
+ This is all about introduction to Static library concepts in C Programming Language